I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuestop.md

 ## -remarks
 If the driver supplies an <a href="..\wdfio\nc-wdfio-evt_wdf_io_queue_state.md">EvtIoQueueState</a> callback function, the framework calls it after all requests that were delivered to the driver have been completed or canceled.

 The <b>WdfIoQueueStop</b> method enables the queue to receive new requests, even if the queue was not receiving new requests before the driver called <b>WdfIoQueueStop</b>.
-For example, before calling <b>WdfIoQueueStop</b>, a driver might call <a href="wdf.wdfioqueuedrain">WdfIoQueueDrain</a>, which causes the framework to stop adding new I/O requests to the queue.
+For example, before calling <b>WdfIoQueueStop</b>, a driver might call <a href="..\wdfio\nf-wdfio-wdfioqueuedrain.md">WdfIoQueueDrain</a>, which causes the framework to stop adding new I/O requests to the queue.
 The driver's subsequent call of <b>WdfIoQueueStop</b> causes the framework to resume adding requests to the queue.

-A driver must not call <a href="wdf.wdfioqueuedrain">WdfIoQueueDrain</a> after calling <b>WdfIoQueueStop</b> until it has restarted the queue by calling <a href="wdf.wdfioqueuestart">WdfIoQueueStart</a>.
+A driver must not call <a href="..\wdfio\nf-wdfio-wdfioqueuedrain.md">WdfIoQueueDrain</a> after calling <b>WdfIoQueueStop</b> until it has restarted the queue by calling <a href="..\wdfio\nf-wdfio-wdfioqueuestart.md">WdfIoQueueStart</a>.

-For more information about the <b>WdfIoQueueStop</b> method, see <a href="wdf.managing_i_o_queues">Managing I/O Queues</a>.
+For more information about the <b>WdfIoQueueStop</b> method, see <a href="https://msdn.microsoft.com/83cc87c8-7e2d-4f79-a580-0519d327e7ba">Managing I/O Queues</a>.

 The following code example stops a specified I/O queue.
 When all requests that were delivered to the driver have been completed or canceled, it calls a driver's <b>EvtIoQueueStateStop</b> function.